 Assisting you in letting the prosecutor know what you would like to see happen

 If someone is arrested by the Airport, Coventry, Cranston, DEM, East Greenwich, Foster, Glocester, Johnston, Lincoln, North Kingstown, North Providence, North Smithfield, Scituate, Smithfield, Warwick, West Greenwich or West Warwick police departments then the case will be arraigned in Kent County District Court.
-If you are the victim of a domestic violence case that is being heard in Kent County District Court and would like more information about the case or your options, please call the court advocate’s office (401)822-6680.
+All cases that are referred to Veteran's Court are also arraigned at Kent County District Courthouse.
+If you are the victim of a domestic violence case that is being heard in Kent County District Court and would like more information about the case or your options, please call the court advocate’s office

 Why was there an arrest?

 In Rhode Island, there is a mandatory arrest law for crimes that fall under the Domestic Violence Prevention Act.
 If the police have evidence that a crime has occurred and the parties have a relationship, they are required to arrest the primary aggressor.